lukematt574/EnjoySockets/README.md

 This pattern is also applicable to the client side.
 Since session instances are cleared automatically, you must ensure all resources are properly disposed of to prevent memory leaks.

 > [!CAUTION]
 > **Why is this necessary?** Even if you don't keep a reference to a `Timer` or `Socket` in a static list, the .NET Runtime itself might keep them alive while they are active.
-Always use the `EUserServer.OnDisconnected()` method to explicitly shut down these resources.
+Always use the `EServerSession.OnDisconnected()` method to explicitly shut down these resources.

 ## 📤 Sending Messages